InfosecForActivistsTeam/infosec-activists/Readme.md

 For that reason, the `main` branch is protected.
 You cannot push to it directly.
 Any changes must be made through a pull request, that the team must approve.

+When the team approvces, and the pull request is merged into `main`, the changes will become live in a few minutes!